Alluxio/alluxio/docs/en/operation/Journal.md

 cost of additional work for the standby masters.

-If HA mode is not an option, it is possible to run a master on the same node as a dedicated secondary master.
-The second master exists only to write checkpoints, and will not serve client requests if the leader master dies.
+If HA mode is not an option, it is possible to run a master on the same node as a dedicated standby master.
+This second master exists only to write checkpoints, and will not serve client requests if the leading master dies.
 In this setup, both masters have similar memory requirements since they both need to hold all Alluxio metadata in memory.
-To start a dedicated secondary master for writing periodic checkpoints, run
+To start a dedicated standby master for writing periodic checkpoints, run

 ```bash